GREEN BROOK TOWNSHIP

 2. Two (2) personal days during the second year of service

-D. If for any reason an employee’s personal day is canceled or not taken as scheduled, the personal day may be rescheduled at the discretion of the Police Chief.
+C. If for any reason an employee’s personal day is cancelled or not taken as scheduled, the personal day may be rescheduled at the discretion of the Police Chief.
 If the Police Chief cannot reschedule the personal day, the employee will receive credit for the personal day to his/her compensatory time bank.

 C. In the event that an employee is eligible to receive municipal, state or federal disability payments including Social Security, sick leave will be reduced to a rate such that the combination of sick leave and disability payments will equal the employee’s normal compensation until sick leave is exhausted.
 As a prerequisite to receiving any benefits under this Article, an employee will be required to apply for local, state or federal disability benefits including Social Security, and to furnish proof of such application to the Township, along with proof of receipt or denial of such benefits.